pgdogdev/docs/docs/features/sharding/sharding-functions.md

 shard = 0
 ```

-This example will route all queries with `user_id` equals to one, two or three to shard zero.
+This example will route all queries with `user_id` equal to one, two, or three to shard zero.
 Unlike [hash](#hash) sharding, a value <-> shard mapping is required for _all_ values of the sharding key.
 If a value is used that doesn't have a mapping, the query will be sent to [all shards](cross-shard.md).

 !!! note "Required configuration"
     The `[[sharded_tables]]` configuration entry is still required for list and range sharding.
 It specifies the data type of the column, which tells PgDog how to parse its value at runtime.

 ## Range

-Sharding by range function is similar to [list](#list) sharding function, except instead of specifying the values explicitly, you can specify a bounding range.
-All values which are included in the range will be sent to the specified shard, for example:
+Sharding by range is similar to [list](#list) sharding, except instead of specifying the values explicitly, you can specify a bounding range.
+All values that are included in the range will be sent to the specified shard, for example:

 ```toml
 [[sharded_mappings]]